manavgoyal53/real_time_stock_monitoring/README.md

 This command will build the necessary Docker images and start the application, along with the required Redis service, if defined in your `docker-compose.yml` file.

+After running the containers visit `http://localhost:3000` to test the functionality via UI.
 ### Shutting Down the Containers

 Once you're done, you can stop and remove the running containers with the below command.